 Honours, Masters, PhD students (and Post-docs) who wish to join Adrift Lab are encouraged to contact us using the link above.
 Specific projects are often available here in Australia, or overseas, with data, samples, and/or funding already in-hand.
-For example, we are currently seeking applicants for this PhD project (deadline 18 Sep 2019).
+For example, we are currently seeking applicants for two PhD projects (applicants must be Australian and able to start on/before 31 Dec 2019):

-Alternatively, you are welcome to propose a different project based on your own expertise, interest, or location of prospective co-supervisors and/or funding.
+Alternatively, you’re welcome to propose a different project based on your own expertise, interest, or location of prospective co-supervisors and/or funding.
 Examples of the types of student projects supported by Adrift Lab are provided below.

 Please make sure to include the following in your email: